AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-checkout.md

 ### Apply a coupon to a negotiable quote

-If the initial quote applies a coupon to the totals, Magento ignores the coupon when it converts the quote to a negotiable quote.
+If the initial quote applies a coupon to the totals, Commerce ignores the coupon when it converts the quote to a negotiable quote.
 However, you can apply a coupon at checkout.

 **Sample Usage:**